microsoft/aed-content-nasa-su20/PythonProjectFinalModule/2-SettingUpProgram.md

 # Setting up program and variables

 To start creating this program make a folder somewhere on your computer that you will be able to easily access.
 You can call is something like SpaceRockProject.
-After this is created, save the rocks.txt file in this folder.
+After this is created, save this [rock.txt](Media/rocks.txt) file in this folder.
+Use the file -> save as to save a copy in your folder.
 This file has all of the data about that rocks that we are going to be reading in Python.

 Next, open Visual Studio code and click file then new file.
 Once the blank file is open, click ctrl s to save it.
 Navigate to the folder you just created, name the file something informative like ArtemisRockClassifier and change the file type to Jupyter from the drop down menu.
 Now that we have everything created, we can start coding!